twostraws/ShaderKit/README.md

 ## Credits

-ShaderKit was made by [Paul Hudson](https://twitter.com/twostraws) of [Hacking with Swift](https://www.hackingwithswift.com).
+ShaderKit was made by [Paul Hudson](https://twitter.com/twostraws), who writes [free Swift tutorials over at Hacking with Swift](https://www.hackingwithswift.com).
 It’s available under the MIT license, which permits commercial use, modification, distribution, and private use.

 ## What are shaders?